This is the multi-page printable view of this section. Click here to print.

 Creating CacheStore(DBaaS)

-You can create and use the CacheStore(DBaaS) service in the Samsung Cloud Platform Console.
+You can create and use CacheStore(DBaaS) service through the Samsung Cloud Platform Console.

-- If the Subnet type is Local, the creation of the corresponding Database service is not allowed.
+- If the Subnet type is Local, the Database service cannot be created.

-Click All Services > Database > CacheStore(DBaaS) menu.
+- Click the All Services > Database > CacheStore(DBaaS) menu.
 It moves to the Service Home page of CacheStore(DBaaS).

-On the Service Home page, click the CacheStore(DBaaS) creation button.
-It moves to the CacheStore(DBaaS) creation page.
+- On the Service Home page, click the Create CacheStore(DBaaS) button.
+It moves to the Create CacheStore(DBaaS) page.

-CacheStore(DBaaS) creation page, enter the information required for service creation and select detailed options.
+- On the Create CacheStore(DBaaS) page, enter the information required for service creation and select detailed options.

 -)

-Cluster Name Required Name of the cluster where Redis/Valkey is installed - Enter in English, 3-20 characters
+Cluster Name Required Cluster name where Redis/Valkey is installed - Enter 3 to 20 characters using English

 - Cluster is a unit that bundles multiple servers